Quantum kinetic equation in phase-space textured multiband systems: examples

 Let us now consider our results in light of the well-known physics of the Dirac equation.
 In this case, the adiabatic approximation corresponds to the semiclassical limit, valid in the presence of weak external fields in which particle/antiparticle pair creation may be neglected.\cite{changJPCM08} Historically, the single-particle interpretation of the Dirac equation showed some puzzling features.
 The velocity operator given by $c\hat{\bs{\s}}$ in 2D has discrete eigenvalues $\pm c$ [restoring units here for the elementary electron, for which $v=c$ in Eq.\,\eqref{dirac}], which may seem to contradict the experimental fact that the electron's actual velocity is much less than the speed of light.
 Futhermore, it has noncommuting components and, therefore, does not lend itself to a classical interpretation.
 Dirac first resolved this apparent paradox by demonstrating that the electron trajectory exhibits a {trembling} motion called the ``Zitterbewegung:"\cite{diracBOOK47} The electron position moves with mean (group) velocity $\mbp c^2/E_\mbp$ and fast oscillations with frequency of the order of the mass gap $\D=2mc^2/h$ and amplitude of the order of the Compton wavelength $\lambda_c=h/mc$.
 However, when the electron's rest-mass frequency and Compton wavelength are beyond the finite time and spatial resolutions of real experiments, only the mean velocity and position are measured.
 Our transport equation correctly captures the transport current due to the mean velocity.

-By considering the current of an electron wave packet, one can show that the group velocity $\mbp c^2/E_\mbp$ comes from the positive-energy band, while the Zitterbewegung comes from mixing with the negative energy band.\cite{itzyksonBOOK80} Furthermore, it can be shown that the minimum size of a wave packet constructed from only positive-energy states is (in the nonrelativistic limit) of the order of $\lambda_c$.\cite{chuuSSC10} In other words, it is necessary to have a mixture of both positive- and negative-energy states to localize a wave packet in a spatial region smaller than $\lambda_c $. \cite{itzyksonBOOK80} Therefore, a semiclassical theory where the electron velocities are given by $\mbp c^2/E_\mbp$ requires a one-band description, which is possible only if the size of electronic wave packets is much larger than $\lambda_c $, even in the absence of external fields.
+By analyzing the current of an electron wave packet, one can show that the group velocity $\mbp c^2/E_\mbp$ comes from the positive-energy band, while the Zitterbewegung comes from mixing with the negative energy band.\cite{itzyksonBOOK80} Furthermore, it can be shown that the minimum size of a wave packet constructed from only positive-energy states is (in the nonrelativistic limit) of the order of $\lambda_c$.\cite{chuuSSC10} In other words, a semiclassical theory where the electron velocities are given by $\mbp c^2/E_\mbp$ requires a one-band description in which the size of electronic wave packets is much larger than $\lambda_c $, even in the absence of external fields.

 This requirement shows up in our formalism as follows.
 In the expression for the transverse distribution function $\til{\mathbf{n}}$ in Eq.\,\eqref{tiln}, the term $\sim\hbar\p_{r_l}n \til{\mbf{A}}_{p_l}$ must be small for our approximations to hold.
 Consider the magnitude of transverse gauge field in a relativistic expansion in the particle speed, $\beta_p\equiv|\mbf{v}_{\mbp s}|/c=pc/E_p=\sin\theta$,